ckopec-dev/Stem-Cheatsheets/Git Common Scenarios.md

 - Make sure "Create Git repository" is checked
 - Click the "Create" button

-## Create a new repo from existing folder/files
 ## Clone an existing repo from Github
 ## Commit
 ## Push/pull